• Skip to primary navigation

 People holding saran wrap game prizes

-25 Saran Wrap Ball Game Gift Ideas
+Additional Saran Wrap Ball Game Rules

 I’ve included a list of my favorite saran wrap game prizes – just be aware that it can be expensive.
 I recommend buying things on sale throughout the year, checking out the Dollar store, or having family members chip in.
 Maybe even play this game instead of one of these gift exchange games and just have everyone chip in $5 if you’re worried about cost.